 The South Portland School Nutrition Program offers a choice of healthy meals each school day.
-Children may buy lunch for $1.75 and breakfast for $1.00.
+Children may buy lunch for $2.75 and breakfast for K-8 students $1.50 and $1.75 for High School students.
 Children who qualify under U.S. Department of Agriculture may get meals free or at a reduced price of $.40 for lunch and $.30 for breakfast.
 All meals served must meet nutrition standards established by the U.S. Department of Agriculture.
 If a child has a disability, as determined by a doctor and the disability prevents the child from eating the regular school meal, the school will make substitutions prescribed by a doctor.
 If a substitution is needed, there will be no extra charge for the meal.
 Please note, however, that the school is not required to make a substitution for a food allergy, unless it meets the definition of disability.
 Please call the school for more information.
 Your child can get free school meals if you get food stamps, Temporary Assistance for Needy Families (TANF) or benefits from the Food Distribution on India Reservations (FDPIR).
 If your total household income is the same or below the amount on the Income Chart your child can get meals either free or at a reduced price.

 How do I get free or reduced price meals for my child?